Saudi Arabian crude shipments dropped in July to their lowest level in almost three years

 Puma Energy plans to shut its petroleum terminal in St. Thomas, US Virgin Islands ahead of Hurricane Maria, according to the company.
 Ports in Puerto Rico and the US Virgin Islands are scheduled to shut Tuesday in preparation for the hurricane, according to the US Coast Guard.

 Cushing, Oklahoma crude stockpiles increased by 900,000 barrels in the week ended Sept.
 15, according to a forecast compiled by Bloomberg.
 Permian shale basin drillers, once the darlings of the US oil industry, now look like fat targets for acquisitions and activist investors, analysts at Stifel Nicolaus & Co. said.
-Saudi Arabian crude shipments dropped in July to their lowest level in almost three years as the world’s biggest oil exporter intensified efforts to curb supply to counter a global glut.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Saudi Arabian crude shipments dropped in July to their lowest level in almost three years as the world’s biggest oil exporter intensified efforts to curb supply to counter a global glut.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.